 The last thing Tom and Tom wanted to do is leave the idyllic island of Nantucket.
 In this case for Tom and Tom, their business degree and hanging out at the harbor and sailing really paid off.
 They noticed a need for a drink service for health conscious well-healed sailors who came on shore to Nantucket and when they were prepping their boats at the harbor.

 In response to this opportunity, Tom and Tom started a small fruit-juicing service where they made fresh juice blends, bottled them themselves and started selling them on the harbor.
 They would go by the larger sailboats in their small boat and sell their fresh squeezed juice bottles right off their boat.
 Their first juice blend was peach nectar made with fresh local peaches.
 From peach nectar they expanded to fresh-squeezed orange juice, lemonade, and other creative juice blends.
 They called their juice company Nantucket Nectars.

 After hearing this very cool story, we decided that we had to try one of these juice blends.
-When we went back to Cape Cod we made sure to have one of the famous Nantucket Nectar drinks. 🍹
+We made sure to have one of the famous Nantucket Nectar drinks back in Cape Cod. 🍹

 The best way to describe our day trip to Nantucket is like this: Visited the island of Nantucket where we stepped off the ferry onto a land of spectacular scenery.
 Drove on the sands of Nantucket’s clean and serene beaches.
 Stopped by the majestic Sankaty Head Lighthouse.
 Strolled in the charming fairytale village of Sconset.
 Saw the most beautiful cottages with lovely flowers and gardens overlooking the shining blue waters of the Atlantic Ocean.
 Window-shopped at the harbor and on cobblestoned downtown Nantucket.
 Ended the day with a scenic ferry ride over Biscay Bay back home to Cape Cod.